vuejs/vuepress/packages/docs/docs/plugin/README.md

 ## Using a plugin

-You can use plugins by do some configuration at `.vuepress/config.js`:
+You can use plugins by doing some configuration at `.vuepress/config.js`:

 ``` js
 module.exports = {